Etun/url-shortening-service-django/README.md

-# url shortening service  written in django
+# Url shortening service  written in Django
 Takes long url and converts to shorter for fitting into a twitter message.